artsy/README/playbooks/kubernetes/app-resource-tuning.md

-Kubernetes has knobs that allow you to control how much of the clusters' cpu/memory will be used by an app.
+Kubernetes has knobs that allow you to allocate cpu/memory for an app.

 These settings are configured in k8s manifests (Hokusai staging/production.yml), in each app's repo.
 Hokusai templates come with example values for these settings: